THE WRITE YOUR ROM-COM WORKSHOP: SCENE STUDY & CREATING AN OUTLINE (Feb & March 2026)

 No prior experience in screenwriting is required.

-WEEK THREE (August 24): Workshop our meet-cutes/introductory scenes & learn how to shape your movie right.
-(Homework: write a midpoint set piece sequence of scenes) NOTE: There will be two weeks between this class and week four, so you will have an extra week to write!)
+WEEK THREE (February 15): Workshop our meet-cutes/introductory scenes & learn how to shape your movie right.
+(Homework: write a midpoint set piece sequence of scenes)